magicoflolis/userscriptrepo/ExternalTranslator/README.md

 |:----------:|
 ![Menu Preview](https://raw.githubusercontent.com/magicoflolis/userscriptrepo/master/assets/ExternalTranslator.gif)|

+## What's New

 > Please check the [Bugs / Issues](#bugs--issues) or [contact](#contacts) me for any issues!
 If this update is causing you problems, revert to previous version.

-## What's New

-> The menu, comments and CSS have been compressed to reduce size.
+* The menu and CSS have been compressed to reduce file size.
+Comments can be found under `src/main.js` on GitHub.
 * [ Script ] Reworked **alot** of behind the scenes for this script.
+* [ Script ] Now works while logged out!
 * [ Script ] Removed "Save", "Reset", "Reload" buttons.
 * [ Script ] Added "Restore to Defaults" button.
 * [ Script ] Added confirmation prompt to "Restore to Defaults".
+* [ Site ] Added mobile.twitter.com
 * [ Menu ] Will automatically default to current sites theme.
 * [ Menu ] Will automatically select the current language of the site.
 * Each [ WIP ] is functional.